 Melanoma is a type of skin cancer which begins in skin cells called melanocytes and affects more than 53,600 people in the United States each year.
 These melanocytes can grow together to form benign moles which, after a change in size, shape, or color can be a sign of melanoma.
 Caused by sun exposure, early detection becomes extremely important to avoid a spread to other areas of the body.
 Diagnosis is confirmed through a biopsy of the abnormal skin and treatment depends on the extent and characteristics of the patient.
 Metastatic melanoma is melanoma that has spread to various organs.
-Read more: Melanoma Article
+Read more: Melanoma (Skin Cancer) Article

 Multimedia: Slideshows, Images & Quizzes